University of Bayreuth

 Its research programmes and programmes of study are frequently updated and cover the natural sciences, law, business and economics, languages and literature, and cultural studies.

 A good instructor-to-student ratio, high performance standards, interdisciplinary collaboration, and academic excellence have allowed the University to maintain its strong position in the rankings.
-The University of Bayreuth ranked 29th among the 200 best young universities in the world in this year’s Times Higher Education (THE) Young University Rankings.
-The University is also a top choice for studying law, business and economics in Germany, as borne out in the university ranking published by the Centre for Higher Education (CHE) in May 2017.
+The University of Bayreuth ranked 29th among the 350 best young universities in the world in this year’s Times Higher Education (THE) Young University Rankings out of 1,250 universities around the world.
+The University is also a top choice for studying law, business and economics in Germany, as borne out in the university ranking published by the Centre for Higher Education (CHE).

-The University of Bayreuth has been an international leader in African Studies for many years; the Bayreuth International Graduate School of African Studies (BIGSAS) is part of the Excellence Initiative by the German federal and state governments.
-High Pressure & High Temperature Research carried out at the Bavarian Research Institute of Experimental Geochemistry & Geophysics has also established a strong reputation worldwide.
+The University of Bayreuth has been an international leader in African Studies for many years; the Bayreuth International Graduate School of African Studies (BIGSAS) is part of the Excellence Initiative by the German federal and state governments and The ‚Africa Multiple‘ cluster of Excellence seeks to realign Bayreuth’s African Studies focus area in close cooperation with Africa partner institutions.
+High Pressure & High Temperature Research carried out at the Bavarian Research Institute of Experimental Geochemistry & Geophysics has established a strong reputation worldwide.
 Polymer research at the University is a frontrunner in the funding ranking published by the German Research Foundation (DFG).
 The University of Bayreuth has a tight international network of strategically selected university partnerships.

 There are currently around 13,497 students enrolled in 151 different programmes of study offered by the University's seven faculties.
 With around 1,200 members of the academic staff, 238 professors and roughly 100 non-academic staff members, the University of Bayreuth is one of the region’s largest employers.
 Third-party funding for research reached € 58,066,700 in 2018 (as of 4 July 2019).